What To Pack For Greece – Packing Lists For Every Season

 Greece has a so-called Mediterranean climate.
 This means that our summers are hot and dry, while our winters are relatively mild and wet.

 I’ll say this again: Greek summers are HOT.
-We get the warmest weather from mid-June to mid-September, and temperatures peak in the summer months, July and August.
+We get the warmest weather from mid-June to mid-September, and temperatures usually peak in the summer months, July and August.

 What to wear in Greece in June